-Kansas City’s newly opened streetcar stops are not just a place to sit and wait!
-Multi-instrumentalist Amado Espinoza, along with his wife Karen Lisondra, will surprise pedestrians and streetcar commuters alike with their cosmopolitan playfulness, performing music from around the globe – with a twist: their instruments are made from recycled materials and found objects!
+Multi-instrumentalist Amado Espinoza, along with Brendan Culp, will perform music from around the globe – with a twist: their instruments are made from recycled materials and found objects!
 Constructed by Amado himself, you will hear a classical Arabic flute made out of a broom, an Andean pan-flute made from dried-up markers, a Bolivian guitar made from a cookie tin, and much more, inspiring listeners of all ages to use their imagination and help protect our environment.
-A concert to indulge the eyes, ears, and our inherent necessity to be a little silly (especially on Fridays), it might just make you tap your feet while waiting for the next streetcar, and enjoy experiencing what downtown KC has to offer!
+A concert to indulge the eyes and ears!

 Date and Location